On straightening for Segal spaces: Cocartesian fibrations of higher categories

-is a strong morphism of $(d-1)$-(co)cartesian fibrations. \end{enumerate} \end{definition} \begin{warning} A $0$-cocartesian fibration can equivalently be viewed as a Segal copresheaf (as in Definition \ref{def:lfib}) whose domain is an $n$-category.
-Note that the Segal copresheaves that arise in this way form a very restrictive class, since their fibers are spaces (cf.\ Warning \ref{war:lfib}). \end{warning} \begin{remark} As usual, there are $2^{d+1}$ variants of the notion of a $d$-cocartesian fibration between $(d+1)$-categories, by taking opposites in the various dimensions.
-We will only make use of the two notions considered above, which are related by taking opposites in every dimension. \end{remark} Note that for any map of $n$-categories $p\colon \cat{D}\rt \cat{C}$, the property of being a $d$-cocartesian fibration does not depend on whether we consider $p$ as a map of $n$-categories or $(n+1)$-categories.
-Similarly, the difference between $d$-cocartesian and $(d+1)$-cocartesian fibrations is only fiberwise: \begin{lemma} A map $p\colon \cat{D}\rt \cat{C}$ between $n$-categories is a $d$-cocartesian fibration if and only if it is a $(d+1)$-cocartesian fibration and its fibers are $d$-categories. \end{lemma} In particular, a functor between $n$-categories is a $d$-cocartesian fibration for some $d>n$ if and only if is an $n$-cocartesian fibration. \begin{proof} An inductive argument reduces this to the case $d=0$: if $p$ is a $0$-cocartesian fibration, then certainly its fibers are spaces and it is local $0$-cartesian fibration (since each $\cat{D}(p)\rt \cat{C}(p)$ is the base change of a map between spaces).
+If the natural transformation $h(d_0)\colon \alpha_!d_0\rt \beta_!d_0$ depends covariantly on the $2$-morphism $h$, then \eqref{diag:precomp with 2cell} shows that $h^*$ depends covariantly on $h$ as well.
+Consequently, the fiber $p^{-1}(h)$ depends covariantly on $h$, so that $3$-morphisms should have $p$-cocartesian lifts.
+In higher dimensions, one can repeat the discussion from the last two paragraphs to arrive at the alternating list of cocartesian and cartesian conditions from Definition \ref{def:cocart fib}. \end{remark} Note that for any map of $n$-categories $p\colon \cat{D}\rt \cat{C}$, the property of being a $d$-cocartesian fibration does not depend on whether we consider $p$ as a map of $n$-categories or $(n+1)$-categories.
+Similarly, the difference between $d$-cocartesian and $(d+1)$-cocartesian fibrations is only fiberwise: \begin{lemma} A map $p\colon \cat{D}\rt \cat{C}$ between $n$-categories is a $d$-cocartesian fibration if and only if it is a $(d+1)$-cocartesian fibration and its fibers are $d$-categories. \end{lemma} In particular, a functor between $n$-categories is a $d$-cocartesian fibration for some $d>n$ if and only if is an $n$-cocartesian fibration. \begin{proof} An inductive argument reduces this to the case $d=0$: if $p$ is a $0$-cocartesian fibration, then certainly its fibers are spaces and it is a homwise $0$-cartesian fibration (since each $\cat{D}(p)\rt \cat{C}(p)$ is the base change of a map between spaces).
 It is a $1$-cocartesian fibration since every arrow in $\cat{D}$ is $p$-cocartesian and every morphism in $\cat{C}$ can be lifted to an arrow in $\cat{D}$ (since $p$ is a $0$-cocartesian fibration).

 Conversely, suppose that $p\colon \cat{D}\rt \cat{C}$ is a $1$-cocartesian fibration whose fibers are spaces.
 We have to verify that the map $\cat{D}(1)\rt \cat{C}(1)\times_{\cat{C}(\{0\})}\cat{D}(\{0\}) $ is an equivalence of $(n-1)$-categories.
 Note that this map is obtained from the map of $n$-categories \eqref{diag:precocart condition} by taking $(n-1)$-cores.
 It particular, it admits a fully faithful left adjoint whose essential image consists of the $p$-cocartesian morphisms.
 It therefore suffices to verify that every $1$-morphism in $\cat{D}$ is $p$-cocartesian: this follows immediately from the fact that every $1$-morphism $\alpha$ factors as $\alpha=\alpha''\circ \alpha'$, where $\alpha'$ is cocartesian and $\alpha''$ is a fiberwise morphism (and hence an equivalence). \end{proof} \begin{remark} It will follow from straightening that the notion of a $d$-cocartesian fibration essentially stabilizes at the level of $(d+1)$-categories: if $p$ is a $d$-cocartesian fibration between $(d+k)$-categories for $k\geq 2$, then $p$ arises as the base change of a $d$-cocartesian fibration $\cat{D}'\rt |\cat{C}|_{d+1}$, where $|\cat{C}|_{d+1}$ is the $(d+1)$-category obtained by inverting all morphisms in dimension $> d+1$. \end{remark}